MoscoDev/nextjobs/README.md

-# Job Listing and Recommendation Application
+# Job Listing and Recommendation Application(Nextjobs)

 A job listing and recommendation app that helps users find jobs based on their skills and experience.